The Presidents Residence

 Presidents residence entrance

 to Dublin or do you want to plan a trip for someone else?
 Well, there are lots of things to do in Dublin, way more than you would be able to cover even if you stay in Dublin for two straight weeks.
-The sheer richness of culture and history in Ireland makes it a prime location for visits.
+The sheer richness of culture, historical places in Dublin and unique Dublin things to do makes it a prime location for visits.

 The Presidents Residence